sureshkhairnar/todoserver/README.md

 DELETE /api/tasks/:id: Delete a task
 DELETE /api/tasks: Delete all tasks

+# Troubleshooting
+If you encounter any issues, please check the console for error messages and ensure that all dependencies are installed correctly.

+For any other issues, please contact Suresh Khairnar at sureshkhairnar137@gmail.com.

 # note
 I have used mongodb compass for mongo and used mongoose driver for connection